When Does Fleet Insurance Make Sense for Your Business?

 Can employees drive their personal vehicles under my fleet policy?

 Not automatically.
 Your standard fleet policy covers company-owned vehicles only.
 To protect your business when employees drive personal vehicles for work, you need hired and non-owned auto (HNOA) coverage, which is typically an add-on to your fleet policy.
 Without it, your business could be exposed to significant liability if an employee is in an accident while running a work errand in their own car.
+Learn more about business car insurance coverage and when you need it.

-What discounts are available for fleet insurance?
+What discounts are available for fleet insurance in 2026?